 Captain John Franklin Baker of Ventnor Fire Brigade died as the result of a bizarre shotgun accident on 31 May 1897 aged 30.

-Despite his gung-ho brigade beginnings he was remarked on as a open-hearted and courteous young townsman.
+Despite these gung-ho brigade beginnings Baker was remarked on as a open-hearted and courteous young townsman.

 On 31 May he and a friend decided to spend a day shooting on St Boniface Down and ascended in the thick mist of the early morning.
 Separating at the top of the hill they intended to meet up at an agreed location.
 Baker never arrived as planned and a short while later a local teenager stumbled across his body.
 Evidently as he'd attempted to scale a gate he'd slipped, sheared his ankle as his foot became entrapped in the bars, and in the fall his own shotgun blew a hole through his abdomen.
 For a while evidence from a person in the locality that referred to a third gun-wielding individual stalking about in the poor visibility raised suspicion but the Police were quick to rule out foul play.